Model for the dynamics of carrier injection in a band with polaronic states: Application to exciton dissociation in organic solar cells

-$\varepsilon_{I}$ is the energy of the incoming electron of a molecule at the donor site.
-The hopping parameter $m$ between the donor site and the CTS (site $i=0$) will be taken as weak compared to the pure electronic bandwidth $4J$ so that we can take the limit $m\to$ 0.
+Where the index $i$ denotes the different sites, $i=0$ being the CTS. $\varepsilon_{I}$ is the energy of the incoming electron of a molecule at the donor site.
+The hopping parameter $m$ between the donor site and the CTS will be taken as weak compared to the pure electronic bandwidth $4J$ so that we can take the limit $m\to$ 0.
 For a site $i$ the electron creation (annihilation) operators are $c_{i}^{+}\left(c_{i}\right)$.
 The electrostatic potential at site $i$ which is on the layer $L_i$ is $-\frac{V}{L_{i}+1}$.
 It is due to the electron-hole interaction and is characterized by the parameter $V$.
 The phonon creation (annihilation) operators of the local vibration mode at site $i$ is $a_{i}^{+}\left(a_{i}\right)$ and $\hbar \omega $ is the phonon energy. $J_{i,j}$ are the hopping matrix elements between nearest neighbors $i$ and $j$ on the Bethe lattice and are expressed from $J$ as explained in the SM. $g$ is the electron-vibration coupling parameter.
 The Hamiltonian $H_R$ represents the recombination processes.

-The injection process is analyzed in the full Hilbert space of the electron + vibration modes system (represented in Figure (\ref{Hilbert})).
+The injection process is analyzed in the full Hilbert space of the electron + vibration modes system (represented in Fig. (\ref{Hilbert})).
 The initial state $|I>$ corresponds to the electron on the donor side with no vibration mode excited.
 The hopping term $m$ allows the transfer to the CTS with zero phonons $|0>$.
-Then the electron-vibration coupling couples the states $|0>,|1>,...|n>$ with $n$ phonons created on the CTS and no other mode excited in the acceptor side.
+Then the electron-vibration coupling couples the states $|0>,|1>,...|n>$ with $n$ phonons created on the CTS and no other mode excited on the acceptor side.
 Starting from state $|n>$ there are two channels in which the electron leaves the CTS.
 Channel $nA$ corresponds to the propagation on the acceptor side and channel $nR$ corresponds to the recombination process.
 The probabilities of injection in channels $nA$ ($nR$) are $\Phi_{A}^n$ ($\Phi_{R}^n$).
 From these quantities, it is possible to express the quantum yield $Y$ which is the probability for the electron to be injected into the acceptor and the average vibration energy $E_{TS}$ on the CTS \cite{nemati2016modeling}.
 One has :